seemackey/master/README.md

   does ROC analysis (mfROC for a single neuron or mfROCpop for populations) This is describing the population level analysis, but samsmodlong_noActX.m does all of this for a single neuron.

+  3) Drift diffusion model (jupyter notebook) mostly uses code from de Gee et al. (2021, eLife) but some was repurposed.
+Links to de Gee et al's code and papers are in the jupyter notebook "Chase_discrimination_DDM_clean2"